Kanjirito/simple-manga-downloader/README.md

 SMD.py conf --default
 ```

-Listing all of the tracked manga:
+Listing all of the tracked manga(add -v/--verbose flag to also print the links):
 ```
-SMD.py conf -l
+SMD.py conf -l (-v)
-SMD.py conf --list-tracked
+SMD.py conf --list-tracked (--verbose)
 ```

 Change the position of a manga: